Apply now and save $75! App fee waived for ALL Spring II applicants!

 These are just a few examples of how cultural norms regarding communication can vary greatly.
 Overlooking these differences and forcing a singular culture’s set of communication norms on a culturally diverse, international team of workers can have disastrous results.

 On the pragmatic level, intercultural misunderstandings in basic communications regarding expectations, timelines and goals can result in inefficiencies, lower productivity and more.
-In addition, social and interpersonal miscommunications can lead to conflict and hinder team morale, collaboration and the innovation that high-functioning teams drive.
+In addition, social and interpersonal miscommunications can lead to conflict and hinder team morale, collaboration and the innovation that high-functioning teams contribute.

 How Can We Improve Intercultural Communication?